Ukrainian conscription crisis: Troop shortage

 8.7 million men of conscription age were in Ukraine prior to the February 2022 Russian invasion of Ukraine, which dwindled to roughly 5 million by February 2024 due to death and emigration.
 In June 2024, The Center for European Policy Analysis estimated that Ukraine's army would need 400,000 to 500,000 more soldiers to resist Russian offensives due to their much larger population giving them a greater advantage in size and speed of mobilization.
-Head of Ukrainian military intelligence General Kyrylo Budanov reported on May 14 that he had used all the reserve units he had available.
+Head of Ukrainian military intelligence General Kyrylo Budanov reported on 14 May that he had used all the reserve units he had available.
 While 35% of surveyed Ukrainian men not in the army stated they were willing to serve, factors that influenced their decision not to enroll included a shortage of materials and equipment, improper training, risk of death or injury, uncertainty about when and how demobilization would occur, and fear of incompetent officers and leadership.

+In January 2026, Digital Transformation Minister Mykhailo Fedorov stated that 2 million Ukrainians were sought by authorities for military registration violations.

+In June 2026, European Commission President Ursula von der Leyen signaled plans to alter the terms of the Temporary Protection Directive, an EU emergency mechanism that grants immediate collective protection to displaced persons, in response to the ongoing Ukrainian conscription crisis.
+Consequently, EU member states began debating whether to exclude newly arriving Ukrainian men aged 23 to 60 who were subject to mobilization requirements, arguing that continued protection could undermine Ukraine's self-defence capacity.
+The proposal was broadly consistent with statements made by German Chancellor Friedrich Merz, who stated during a bilateral meeting with Ukrainian President Zelenskyy that Berlin would actively support Kyiv's efforts to limit the exodus of military-age men and facilitate their return, emphasizing their importance for Ukraine's defense and future reconstruction.
+Furthermore, representatives from Poland, Finland, Sweden, and Austria also voiced support for the proposal during EU ministerial meetings, arguing that restricting automatic residency rights for draft-age men is necessary to maintain Ukraine's military capacity and support its war effort.